-A. I find that I'm a lot more open when I don't use my name.
+A. I find that I'm a lot more open when I don't use my name often.
 I also don't think it's necessary for you to know my name in order to enjoy my blog's content.
 That being said, I'm not paranoid about it.
 I'll probably use it eventually.
 It's Rain, since you're asking. :o)

 Q. So narcolepsy makes you tired.
 Is it really that big of a deal, though?